 Combine ingredients in a shaker, mime shake (without ice) for 30 seconds or so, add ice and shake to chill.
 Strain into a chilled cocktail glass and carefully garnish with a mint leaf.
 Finally, drop orange bitters onto the surface of the meringue.

 With this infusion, you should be able to make six or seven finished cocktails.
-Everyone that I have made this drink for has absolutely loved it.
-Yeah, it's a gin drink, and yeah, it has egg white, but the results are amazing.
+Everyone we have made this drink for has absolutely loved it.
+Yeah, it’s a gin drink, and yeah, it has egg white, but the results are amazing.
 With just a little planning, you can be drinking one of these this weekend!